RALPH STROZZA—CEO INTERPRO TRANSLATION SOLUTIONS

 I know it sounds like a cliché, but it happens to be the truth: I absolutely love what I do.
 Interpro enables me to combine my passion for foreign languages and cultures, technology, and entrepreneurship on a daily basis.
 I love the challenges of solving problems for our clients, and our worldwide network of linguistic resources means that I’ve got close friends on six continents.
 I am so thankful I’m not stuck in a position where I have to watch the clock slowly tick away the minutes of the day.

 HOW DO YOU ENJOY SPENDING YOUR FREE TIME?

-I enjoy spending time with my family and Tyson, our black Lab.
+I enjoy spending time with my family and Payton, our Yellow Lab named in honor of Chicago Bears great Walter Payton.
 I really enjoy working in the yard and tending to our garden.
 Being Italian, that of course means tomatoes, Melrose peppers, basil, eggplant, parsley, and rosemary.
 For our Mexican friends we always throw in some habaneros and jalapeños as well.
 We barbecue a lot when the weather is nice, and like to relax with some adult beverages, good food, and good friends on the deck.
 During Bears season, the games take priority over everything else!
 My needs are actually quite simple, so after a long workweek, sometimes just a nice dinner followed by reading or watching an old movie does the trick.Original source at: napervillemagazine.com/2015/04/ralph-strozza-ceo-interpro-translation-solutions/ Photo by Mike Hudson